ShadowLordAlex/ShadowLordAlex/README.md

 - 👋 Hi, I’m @ShadowLordAlex
 - 👀 I’m interested in VR Game Development
 - 🌱 I’m currently learning Game Development at the Hanze University in Groningen
-- 📫 You can visit my website for my fished projects: Alexanderschuur@live.nl
+- 📫 You can visit my website for my fished projects: Alexanderschuurman.nl

 <!---
 ShadowLordAlex/ShadowLordAlex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.